acutkosky/learnedlr/README.md

 wandb init
 ```

-To configure runs, you should create a config yaml file.
+To configure runs, you should create a config yaml file (e.g. see `config/default.yaml`).
 The default values for the model architecture are stored in `config/model/base.yaml`.
 The default values for the training parameters are stored in `config/train/base.yaml`.
 Your config file can override any of these.
 Model parameters
 should be nested under a `model_config` heading and training parameters under a `train_config` heading, as in:
 ```